Witiko/doctoral-thesis/main.md

 could train 2× faster than the positional model.[^41]

  [^41]: See Section \vref{sec:position-independent-token-embeddings-interpretability}
-        for a discussion about the interpretability of the positional model.
+        for a discussion on the interpretability of the positional model.

 #### Reproducibility